sky-bnb/component-calendar/README.md

 ## Feedback

 Feel free to send us feedback via [email](alerterb@gmail.com) or [file an issue](https://github.com/albthere/issues/new).
-New features requests are always welcome.
+New feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

 # Contributors